MichaelTimmermans/fusionsolar-charger-ha/README.md

 # **THIS IS A WORK IN PROGRESS, DO NOT USE**
 ## 📌 Overview

-**FusionSolar Charger** is a custom integration for Home Assistant that connects to Huawei FusionSolar systems and exposes charger-related data and controls within your smart home environment.
+**FusionSolar App** is a custom integration for Home Assistant that connects to Huawei FusionSolar systems and exposes App-related data and controls within your smart home environment.

-This integration allows you to monitor and manage your FusionSolar charger directly from Home Assistant, enabling automation, insights, and better energy management.
+This integration allows you to monitor and manage your FusionSolar App directly from Home Assistant, enabling automation, insights, and better energy management.

 ---

 ## ✨ Features

-* 🔌 Monitor charger status
+* 🔌 Monitor App status
 * ⚡ View real-time power and energy data
 * 📊 Integration with Home Assistant Energy Dashboard
 * 🔄 Automatic data updates via coordinator pattern